Wilburton: Church

-Their village is home to an Elizabethan manor house, a shop, and a garden centre.
-There is one public house, The King's Head.
-There is also a hall called St Peter's Hall that is used for events by the local community, such as school plays, wedding receptions, and after-school clubs.
-Adjoining St Peter's Hall is a social club.
-The village holds a fireworks display around Guy Fawkes night and two annual beer festivals.

-Wilburton is home to two amateur football teams, Wilburton Blades and Wilburton Albion.

-Wilburton Fc was formed in 2006 by two local residents after both previous teams folded.
-The club grew into having a first and reserve team with having over 50 players associated to the club.
-The club ran for over 6 years turning from bottom of the table to competing for the league and winning several Invitational cups and trophies during its 6-year history.
-Well known local football player William Ludbrooke made a big impact for the club scoring over 80 competitive goals and winning several awards along the way within the associated leagues.
-After enjoying several successes, the team also played at Carrow Rd, Norwich on 3 occasions and at MK Dons.
-In 2012 the club chairman and manager retired with the reserve manager leaving shortly after.
-Most of the first team players then moved over to Stretham with the club then coming to an end.

-However, opening in September 2018, Wilburton Football Academy will offer training to children aged 4 to 6 to take part in matches with other teams from the county.
-It will be located at the main recreational ground.

 Wilburton-Wallington Phase

 The Wilburton-Wallington Phase is the name given by archaeologists to a metalworking stage of the Bronze Age in Britain spanning the period between c.
 1140 BC and c.
 1020 BC.
 The Wilburton complex was present in the south of Britain and the Wallington (Northumberland) complex in the north.
 Both are characterised by the introduction of copper-lead-tin alloys in bronze making and by the manufacture of leaf-shaped slashing swords, socketed spearheads secured to a shaft with a peg, horse-bits and socketed axes.
 It is paralleled by the Poldar industries in Scotland and the Roscommon industries in Ireland as well as being linked with the Urnfield A2-B1 in South Germany.
 It is preceded in Britain by the Penard Period, and followed by the Blackmoor Period.